Assisted living for deaf seniors

 Socialization is another goal of the deaf-friendly programs.
 It is common knowledge that hearing loss will play a negative influence on the senior's ability to communicate, which in turn will reduce the interest in socialization.
 Within assisted living facilities, seniors might be involved in activities that promote interaction, so that they do not feel isolated or lonely.
 At first, it might feel uncomfortable, but the personnel will be there every step of the way.
 Soon, the residents will begin to seek the social stimulation themselves.

-As you might see for yourself, assisted living communities often encourage deaf seniors to express themselves creatively, offering painting and sculpting classes.
+Assisted living communities often encourage deaf seniors to express themselves creatively, offering painting and sculpting classes.
 Seniors might also opt for tactile activities, such as the identification of various textures.
 In some facilities, scent therapy classes are organized, as well as dancing sessions.
 Care aides specialized in physical movement will handle these activities, having knowledge of deaf communication strategies.
 For movie nights, assistive technology might be used, including when it comes to captions.

 Services and amenities for deaf seniors who live in retirement communities